>> About WSBI | >> About ESBG

 and job creation, whether in industrialised or less developed countries.

-Supporting a a diversified range of financial services to meet customer need, WSBI favours an inclusive form of globalization that is just and fair.
-It supports International efforts to advance financial access and financial usage for everyone.
+Supporting a diversified range of financial services to meet customer need, WSBI favours an inclusive form of globalisation that is just and fair.
+It supports international efforts to advance financial access and financial usage for everyone.

-WSBI members have total assets of $15 trillion and serving some 1.3 billion customers in nearly 80 countries who seek retail banking services.
+WSBI members have total assets of $16 trillion and serving some 1.7 billion customers who seek retail banking services.
 WSBI members are committed to further unleash the promise of sustainable, responsible 21st century banking.

 >> Learn more